Rider's Guide Text Page - Access Services : ASI

 Cash: You can pay in cash — exact change only, please.
 Drivers cannot make change.

-Credit/Debit Card: Customers can pay their fare with the following major credit cards — VISA®, MasterCard®, or Discover®.
-Customers may also use debit cards to pay for their fare.
+Credit/Debit Card: Riders can pay their fare with the following major credit cards — VISA®, MasterCard®, or Discover®.
+Riders may also use debit cards to pay for their fare.
 Credit/debit cards are not accepted in the Santa Clarita region.

-You can use convenient Access coupons.
+Coupons: You can use convenient Access coupons.
 Available in booklets of 10.
+There are three

 To Order Access Coupons by Mail: